sabisasam/bisa-tutorial/tutorial/rest/README.md

 Using the `DefaultRouter` class, we don't need to implement an `api_root` method in `views.py` because the `DefaultRouter` class automatically creates that view for us.

+## 7) Schemas & Client Libraries

+A schema is a machine-readable document that describes the available API endpoints, their URLs, and what operations they support.
+Schemas can be a useful tool for auto-generated documentation, and can also be used to drive dynamic client libraries that can interact with the API.

+In order to provide schema support REST framework uses [Core API](http://www.coreapi.org/).
+REST framework supports either explicitly defined schema views, or automatically generated schemas.
+By using viewsets and routers, wen can simply use the automatic schema generation.